-The vitamin C content of food may be reduced by prolonged storage or by exposure to heat so it’s best to include these ingredients fresh and raw when you can.
+The Vitamin C content in food is reduced by prolonged storage or by exposure to heat, so it’s best to include these ingredients fresh and raw when you can.

-Foods that help reduce inflammation by promoting a healthy gut include:
+Foods that help reduce inflammation by promoting a healthier gut include: